tysteiman/c-bible/README.md

         See below for list of books in name, abbreviation format.

+    -c: chapter -- specify chapter or chapter range to search within.

+        ./bible -b mat -c 5 blessed   # will search in all of chapter Matthew 5 ./bible -b mat -c 5-7 blessed # will search in all of Matthew 5-7

     -n: count mode -- prints number of results only

         ./bible -c babylon